 There are two ways to make Gobi Manchurian - dry version and with gravy or sauce.
-The dry Gobi Manchurian is served as an appetiser and the gravy version is served as a side dish.
+The dry version is served as an appetiser and the gravy version is served as a side dish.
 This recipe here is semi-dry and has some amount of Manchurian sauce.
 So it can be served as both appetiser and side dish.

-If you want to make dry Gobi Manchurian, use one cup vegetable stock and let it simmer until it reaches the desired consistency.
+If you want to make dry Gobi Manchurian, use one cup of vegetable stock and let it simmer until it reaches the desired consistency.

 Tips for making perfect Gobi Manchurian

 Keep all the ingredients ready and handy before starting cooking.
 Chop the vegetables, measure the sauces, and deep fry the cauliflower before you begin making the Manchurian sauce/gravy.

 Use vegetable stock to make the Manchurian gravy instead of water.
 While water can also be used, making the gravy with vegetable stock makes gives the best taste to the gravy.